-NLT is supporting the 11th National Apprenticeship Week (5 – 9 March 2018) by reminding employers how an Apprentice can benefit their business.
+NLT is supporting the 11th National Apprenticeship Week (5 – 9 March 2018) by encouraging young people to consider an Apprenticeship in engineering.

 National Apprenticeship Week (NAW) is a Government led initiative designed to celebrate the successes of Apprenticeships, raise awareness of the opportunities they can offer, and encourage more people to choose Apprenticeships as a pathway into a rewarding and successful career.

 It’s a great time to get into both an Apprentice role and the engineering industry.
 We’re also currently celebrating the Year of Engineering, which you can find out more about here.

 Research has suggested that students who go on to study engineering are more likely than their peers to become billionaires.
 And engineering is not as many still perceive it to be.
 Whilst there are still jobs in the industry that are very much the stereotypical ‘hardhats and overalls’ roles, engineering also encompasses many digital, design and development aspects and roles.